Official Global Travel Advisory

 COPECO - Honduran disaster relief agency (in Spanish)

 Emergency services exist but may be subject to certain limitations.
 In case of emergency, dial 911.

 San José - Embassy of Canada

-For emergency consular assistance, call the Embassy of Canada in Tegucigalpa and follow the instructions.
+For emergency consular assistance, call the Embassy of Canada to Honduras, in Tegucigalpa, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.